 Benedetta spoke to me first as, in halting Italian, I stumbled my way through choosing some ricotta.
 Her English was practically non-existent but that didn’t deter our conversation, much less hinder its flow.
-We got to talking about Sicilian food.
+It’s quite interesting how much sense I can convey with a tiny bit of language and an enormous bit of mime.
+Pure theatre, really.
+Anway, we got to talking about Sicilian food.

-I was invited to lunch the next day with them, to savour one of the finest dishes that Sicily has to offer
+I was invited to lunch, il pranzo, the next day with them, to savour one of the finest dishes that Sicily has to offer.
+Mind you, this was a heavier meal than I’d expected for a lunch date.

 There’s a recipe in Sicilian Food: Recipes from Italy’s Abundant Isle – also available formatted for Kindle from Mary Taylor Simeti.
 There’s also a recipe at Sicily Scene : A Welshwoman’s Life in Sicily, a delightful read at any time, not just for the recipes.